 MAKE THE MOST AMAZING MATCHING ACCESSORY TO YOUR WEDDING GOWN / GUEST OUTFIT / DREAM DATE DRESS, IN A MERE HOUR OR TWO, TOPS!

 You want a gorgeous box clutch made from the same dress fabric?
 Yes please!!!
 Minaudière clutches (AKA box clutches/clamshells) ooooze glamour, yet they are incredibly easy to make.
-Welcome to the second in our series of tutorials, this time on the theme of CONTEMPORARY, which show you how to make your minaudière clutch LOOK A MILLION DOLLARS!!
-Our contemporary-styled clutches.
+Over the next few weeks we have a series of tutorials and fabulous inspiration to show you how to make your minaudière clutch LOOK A MILLION DOLLARS!!
+Here, our first looks at the theme of VINTAGE.

 Materials you'll need (minus the fabrics and embellishments):